-If you want to put the trampoline up as an above-ground trampoline, measure the trampoline, dig the hole as much you want to bury the trampoline.
-This may need digging drain for stagnant water passing.
+If you want to put the trampoline up as an above-ground trampoline, measure the trampoline, and dig the hole as much as you want to bury the trampoline.
+This may need a digging drain for stagnant water passing.

 a.
-Can I cut trampoline legs to level the trampoline?
+Can I cut the trampoline legs to level the trampoline?

 Answer: Yes, you can do it, but this is not a professional approach.
 If you need to move the trampoline in the future, this will be awkward.
 You can do this in two conditions only- if you place the trampoline permanently and you have all the essential things (like a saw, drill) to cut the legs and make holes again.

-But some trampolines come with trampoline adjustable legs, you can choose these models to level the trampoline in the uneven backyard.
+But some trampolines come with trampoline adjustable legs, you can choose these models to level the trampoline in an uneven backyard.

 b.
 What types of safety do I need to install a trampoline in uneven or sloped areas?

-Answer: Safety net and spring cover is a must to ensure safety to prevent falling and getting hurt.
-Also, level the surrounding of the trampoline so that jumpers don’t get heavy impact if they fall in the ground.
+Answer: A safety net and spring cover is a must to ensure safety to prevent falling and getting hurt.
+Also, level the surrounding of the trampoline so that jumpers don’t get heavy impact if they fall on the ground.
 Besides, leveling the surrounding will help to roll down the slope.